anandbanik/hyperledger-fabric-on-k8s-production/README.md

 # Hyperledger Fabric on Production Kubernetes

-**Description**:  Put a meaningful, short, plain-language description of what this project is trying to accomplish and why it matters.
+** Maintainers**: sanusatyadarshi
+**Description**: CI/CD pipeline using Jenkins, Packer, Ansible, Terraform and Spinnaker to create one click deployment of production grade Hyperledger Fabric network on Kubernetes.

 Describe the problem(s) this project solves.
 Describe how this software can improve the lives of its audience.

 ## Technology stack:
 Indicate the technological nature of the software, including primary programming language(s) and whether the software is intended as standalone or as a module in a framework or other ecosystem.